vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 ## Advanced query tracing

-In this section we introduce query tracing, which allows developers to understand the latency of any given Vespa query request.
+In this section we introduce query tracing.
 Tracing helps understand where time (and cost) is spent, and how to best optimize the query or schema settings.
-Tracing can be enabled using the following parameters:
+Query tracing can be enabled using the following parameters:

 - [tracelevel](../reference/query-api-reference.html#tracelevel)
 - [explainLevel](../reference/query-api-reference.html#explainlevel)